 - Neurogenic Claudication

 - Risk Factors

-Neurogenic claudication is a collection of symptoms that arise when spinal stenosis occurs in the lumbar (lower) region of the spine.
+Neurogenic claudication is a group of symptoms that can develop when spinal stenosis occurs in the lumbar spine (lower back).
 “Neurogenic” means the condition is relating to the nerves, and “claudication” is derived from the Latin word for “limp.”
-Thus, since this set of symptoms affects the lower body, it often indicates damage or degeneration in the lumbar section of the spine.
-The result is pain, weakness, discomfort and cramping in the buttocks, hips and legs that can make it difficult to walk.
+Therefore, the condition describes pain in the nerves of the lower back, buttocks and legs that can make walking difficult.